guivo/ModemChecker/README.md

 This represent a first probe of the network stability and can be used as documentation of an existing problem.
 The analysis is showed in the [analysis notebook](analysis.ipynb).

+The current version of the analysis is based on the output of the bash script, but the other data collection script will produce the same ouptut.
+The notebook performs the following
+steps:

+1. read the data from the CSV, creating a DataFrame with two columne: Time, IP;
+1. convert the timestep in datetime object and use the colum as index;
+1. create a numeric version of the IP to simplify to avoid some issues with strings;
+1. use a rolling window function, with window size 2, to check if the IP change in two consecutive test of the public IP.
+The result of the step generates a time series.
+1. resample the time series, counting the amount of time the IP changed during the refere time span, 1 hour in the example analysis;
+1. reuse the time series two extract how long the same IP was kept, producing histogram on how long a connection remain active, allowing to mesaure the average time the connection is stable.